Infinite-dimensional uniform polyhedra: Introduction

+More recently, a number of basic results of PL topology have been generalized to arbitrary polyhedra (including locally infinite dimensional ones) by K. Sakai and his collaborators.
+A simplicial subdivision of $K$ is admissible if and only if its set of vertices has no cluster points in $||K||$ \cite{MiSa} (see also \cite{M3}*{\ref{book:subdivision}}, \cite{Sa2}).
+(Of course, it may possibly have cluster points only when $K$ is not locally finite.)
+Every open cover of $||K||$ is refined by the cover consisting of the open stars of vertices of some admissible subdivision of $K$ \cite{Sa1} (see also \cite{M3}*{\ref{book:henderson}}, \cite{Sa2}).
+Every continuous map $||K||\to||L||$ can be arbitrarily closely approximated by a simplicial map between some admissible subdivisions \cite{Sa2} (see also \cite{M3}*{\ref{book:simp-appr}}).
+Metric topology respects the product of simplicial complexes with linearly ordered vertices \cite{Sa2} (this last assertion also has a more elegant proof, as it follows from Theorem \ref{3.1}(a) and Proposition \ref{metric topology} of the present paper; see also \cite{M3}*{Theorem \ref{book:product-thm}}).

+Still more recently, the theory of polyhedra was further developed by the author, who obtained, in particular, some local characterizations of polyhedra \cite{M3}*{Chapter \ref{book:ch-polyhedra}}.

-The purpose of this paper is to develop a theory of polyhedra in the uniform category, thereby fulfilling what seems to be the basic aims of a research program initiated by J.~ R.~ Isbell in the 1950s.
+The purpose of the present paper is to develop a theory of polyhedra in the uniform setting, thereby fulfilling what seems to be the basic aims of a research program initiated by J.~ R.~ Isbell in the 1950s.
 Specific terms of his program will be reviewed at the end of this introduction.
-This paper is a common sequel to \cite[Chapter 2]{M1} and \cite{M2} and will in turn be followed by applications to (i) the Hilbert--Smith conjecture; (ii) $\invlim\dirlim$ versus $\dirlim\invlim$ of groups and Borsuk's problem on embeddability of compact absolute retracts; (iii) Sklyarenko's problem on shape invariance of Steenrod--Sitnikov homology.
+For now let us only note that one certainly wants {\it uniform polyhedra} to be metrizable uniform spaces (i.e.\ equivalence classes of metric spaces up to uniform homeomorphism) whose underlying topological spaces are polyhedra.
+And one certainly wants them to have reasonable properties with respect to the uniform category, and not the topological category (so, uniformly continuous maps instead of continuous maps, uniform covers instead of open covers, uniformly discrete sets instead of discrete sets, uniform ANRs instead of ANRs, and so on).

+In the present paper we will deal only with countable polyhedra, or equivalently, separable metric spaces.
+We refer to \cite{M2} for all details about the uniform category and also to \cite{M1}*{Chapter 2} for all combinatorial prerequisites.